YoannLe/SHIW-IOT/README.md

 Smart Home in-wall IOT modules with ESP8266.

-*Modules must fit in standard electric wall boxes (European Batibox) *Autonomous an supplied by 230V
+* Modules must fit in standard electric wall boxes (European Batibox)
-*Limit the number of components for DIY feasibility *Common logic board and different power boards
+* Limit the number of components for DIY feasibility
+* Common logic board and different power boards

 This GitHub contains PCB files and source code samples.
 Designed to be used with Arduino and REST API or Souliss, OpenHab,...